Shanghuo Li

 MEDIA COVERAGE

-41. Recycling and care of planet, 2024: "ALMA observations show how double, triple, quadruple and quintuple star systems form simultaneously in a molecular cloud”
+41. Science Tech Updates, 2024: "ALMA observations show how double, triple, quadruple and quintuple star systems form simultaneously in a molecular cloud”

 40. Innovations report, 2024: "Zwillinge, Drillinge und mehr (German version)”